Types of Gaskets

 - Criticality of the application

 Soft Cut Gasket

-Sheet materials are used in low to medium pressure services.
+Sheet materials are common in low to medium pressure services.
 With careful selection these gaskets are not only suitable for general service but also for extreme chemical services and temperatures.

 These composite gaskets consist of both metallic and non-metallic materials.
-The metal provides the strength and the resilience of the gasket and the non-metallic component provides the conformable sealing material.
+The metal provides the strength and the resilience of the gasket, while the non-metallic component provides the conformable sealing material.
 These gaskets are suitable for low and high pressure and temperature applications.
-A wide range of materials are available.
+In addition, a wide range of materials are available.

-These gaskets can be fabricated in a variety of shapes and sizes and are recommended for use in high pressure/temperature applications.
-Except for weld ring gaskets, high loads are required to seat metallic gaskets, as they rely on the deformation or coining of the material into the flange surfaces.
+You can fabricate these gaskets in a variety of shapes and sizes.
+Also, they are recommended for use in high pressure/temperature applications.
+Except for weld ring gaskets, high loads are required to seat metallic gaskets.
+This is because they rely on the deformation or coining of the material into the flange surfaces.